nitindermohan/oak-new-docs/content/docs/manuals/cli/overview.md

 {{< include-sphinx-html "/static/automatically_generated_oak_cli_docs/index.html" >}}
 Most root commands have their own set of subcommands.<br>
 Each root command represents a separate set of features and comes with its own documentation page (See **CLI Features**).<br>

+{{< link-card
+    title="The CLI in action"
+    description="Use the CLI to deploy your first Oakestra app." href="/docs/getting-started/deploy-app/with-the-cli/"
+>}}